 It’s worth noting the Northern Territory of Australia has an area of 1.4 million square kilometres.

 I moved on and became the Arnhemland Area Manager for Parks and Wildlife.
-As part of this role, there were many highlights including collaborating on wildlife management with Aborigines, island feral animal control, research on Crown of Thorns starfish, establishing a crocodile farm, coordinating Aboriginal Ranger training, funding from Nabalco and Gemco mining companies and Cape Arnhem (Wanuwuy) becoming part of formally protected area.
+As part of this role, there were many highlights including collaborating on wildlife management with Aborigines, island feral animal control, research on Crown of Thorns starfish, establishing a crocodile farm, coordinating Aboriginal Ranger training, funding from Nabalco and Gemco mining companies and Cape Arnhem (Wanuwuy) (Nhulunbuy) becoming part of formally protected area.

 I later became the regional director of Parks and Wildlife in Katherine, managing a multi-disciplined team of 65 staff.

 While working in Natural Resource Management as director, I established a new division in the DPI&F (Department of Primary Industries and Fisheries and also developed strategic direction, policy and legislation, identified knowledge gaps and collaborated on research and funding and represented NT at a state and federal level.
+This included rangeland management, feral animals and weed control.

 I oversaw the NT Weeds Act and arranged enforcement training and was involved in the development of great partnerships with the Aborigines.

-I have also written and co-written a number of publications on wide-ranging subjects, from the breeding habits of Peregrine Falcon, crocodile capturing techniques in the Northern Territory and the aestivation in the Australian freshwater crocodile, to the homing instincts of C. Porosus, exotic disease in buffalo and pigs in Arnhem land and the field evaluation of 1080 baits for dingo control.
+I have also written and co-authored a number of publications on wide-ranging subjects, from the breeding habits of Peregrine Falcon, crocodile capturing techniques in the Northern Territory and aestivation in the Australian freshwater crocodile, to the homing instincts of C. Porosus, exotic disease in buffalo and pigs in Arnhem land and the field evaluation of 1080 baits for dingo control.

 During my working life, I held a number of national appointments, including the Australia New Zealand Environment & Conservation Council as well as a member of the working party.
 I was also the NT representative on the Australian Weeds Committee.